 Mindfulness is the intention to live fully by paying attention to every moment of our life, non-judgmentally.
 And although there are many definitions of mindfulness, all of them include the ideas of purposeful action, focused attention, being grounded in current experience, and a sense of curiosity.
 Importantly, we all have the capacity for mindfulness.

 For over 30 years, the MBSR program, developed by Jon Kabat-Zinn (University of Massachusetts Medical School), has been teaching people to cultivate life-long tools to help cultivate their innate capacity for mindfulness so that they can ride the waves of life’s ups and downs with greater ease and peace.
-Get a sense of what it is like to take an MBSR course by visiting http://www.umassmed.edu/cfm/stress-reduction/
+Get a sense of how MBSR helps reduce stress at https://www.youtube.com/watch?list=TLGGupCteNWlVDAxNTAxMjAyMQ&v=4fiLfN9jtTM&feature=emb_title

 The MBCT program, developed by Zindel Segal (University of Toronto), Mark Williams (University of Wales, Bangor), and John Teasdale (University of Oxford) is an evidenced-based program for learning skills and practices to manage depression, anxiety as well as preventing relapse.
 By learning to identify the triggers and symptoms of anxiety and depression, participants can interrupt habitual patterns of reaction to situations, which allows them to chose a more skillful response.
 Get more information on the benefits of MBCT by visiting https://youtu.be/kFfqSk15fNM